 The youngster was brought up in the best Petrie tradition of piety and intellectualism.
 He would later reckon that he became an archaeologist in spirit if not in title at the age of 8, when he discovered coin collecting; he took to spending his weekly allowance on random piles of old coins down at the London wharf-side shops, then painstakingly sorting through them to determine their provenance.
 By his teenage years, he had taken to tramping around Kent, surveying the earthworks and other ancient remains to be found there.
 Unlike most of the male Petrie line, he was apparently little troubled by the need to find a paying career, thanks to adoring parents who were more than happy to regard him as an intellectual prodigy.
 He thus spent much of his early- and mid-twenties assembling a record of the ancient monuments of southern England, including Stonehenge.
 His work was distinguished by its meticulous commitment to accuracy, which gradually made a name for him despite his lack of formal university credentials; he gave his first lecture to the Royal Archaeological Institute in 1877.

 Even as the elder Petrie was talking about writing a book on the religious implications of the Pyramid of Khufu, the younger Petrie, who was every bit as committed as his father was to the ideas of Smyth during this period, was actually doing so.
 No respectable archaeologist has ever written a less respectable first book than Flinders Petrie.
 His stated purpose in Researches on the Great Pyramid, published in 1874, was to “confirm those distinctive principles of its design and construction, first announced by the sagacity of John Taylor and Professor Piazzi Smyth.”
 The hunt for new mystical meanings in the Pyramid of Khufu had long since become a free-for-all among the true believers, and Petrie now gleefully piled on to the accumulating store of wisdom.
-The “coffer” — i..e., sepulcher — inside the King’s Chamber was a scale model of the pyramid itself if you twisted its measurements around just so; the northeast diagonal of the pyramid pointed directly to Mount Ararat, believed by many to be the location of the fabled Lost Ark of the Covenant; etc., etc.
+The “coffer” — i..e., sarcophagus — inside the King’s Chamber was a scale model of the pyramid itself if you twisted its measurements around just so; the northeast diagonal of the pyramid pointed directly to Mount Ararat, believed by many to be the location of Noah’s Ark; etc., etc.

 For a long time, the plan was for the elder and younger Petrie to visit Egypt together, but the former kept dragging his feet — perhaps out of fear of what a sober-minded look at the place would mean for Smyth’s theories, or perhaps out of fear of Egypt’s sheer exoticism.
 The younger Petrie, it seems likely, was already growing skeptical of Smyth’s theories by this point, as the extraordinary scope and achievements of the real ancient Egyptian civilization revealed themselves to him: